 If you want to improve mental health and well-being in elderly care homes, then simply having meaningful conversations about someone’s past, looking through old photos, and sharing stories with them, will allow carers to connect with those they support on a much deeper level; as a person rather than a “patient”.
 By finding out more about someone’s personal history and life, carers can better cater to their individual needs in care, and allow them to feel like they are still living their own life or have a sense of independence.

-Dignity is extremely important to identity, and elderly people in care should be encouraged to do as much for themselves as possible, wherever possible, and this can be as simple as picking out their clothing and deciding what they want to do or eat that day.
+Dignity is extremely important to identity, and elderly people in care should be encouraged to do as much for themselves as possible, wherever possible.
+This can be as simple as picking out their clothing and deciding what they want to do or eat that day.

 3. Helping those in your care stay social

-Relationships are an important, if not an integral, part of who we are, and therefore play a huge role in the improvement of mental health and well-being in elderly care homes.
+Relationships are an integral part of who we are and therefore play a huge role in the improvement of mental health and well-being in elderly care homes.
 As we have mentioned, loneliness is one of the primary causes of depression in the elderly population, and for some, their carer may be the only person they see or speak to all day.
-Those in residential care should be encouraged to stay social as often as possible, with visits from family and friends, or speaking on the phone/video calling if they are not able to come in person.
+You should encourage the people in your care to stay social.
+This includes visits from family and friends, or speaking on the phone/video calling if they are not able to come in person.

 4. Recognise and record physical pain

 If someone is dealing with pain physically, this often affects the mind too.
 It is important to be incredibly thorough when checking in with those you support, as pain may not simply and clearly present itself to the eye.
-A lot of people can be embarrassed about an issue or not want to speak up and cause a fuss, so be sure to talk to them, and encourage them to open up about any discomfort they may be experiencing.
+A lot of people can find talking about any issues embarrassing, so encourage them to open up about any discomfort they may be experiencing.

-It is also really important to take physical or digital notes on any physical ailments, so that the right care can be provided and you can allow them to be seen by a healthcare professional if needed.
+Note-taking on physical ailments is important so you can provide the right care and escalate to a healthcare professional if necessary.
 This means you can tailor the care they receive and any activities they do to ensure maximum comfort and well-being.

 5. Help to track/log mood